 - Long Runner: Has been airing daily for twenty years and remains as popular as ever.
 Has also averted Long-Runner Cast Turnover; Tony, Wilbon, and Reali were there from its inception until 9/5/14, which was Reali's last show as the statistician/moderator, as he moved to NYC for his new gig on Good Morning America, although he continues to host Around the Horn from a virtual set.
 Tony and Wilbon are still yapping together two decades later.

 - Loophole Abuse: Kornheiser will often duck the one-word rule for "What's the Word" by using multiple words and claiming that they're connected by hyphens, therefore, they only count as one word.

-- One Steve Limit: Played with Tony Kornheiser and Tony Reali; Reali is usually referred to by his last name instead.
+- One-Steve Limit: Played with Tony Kornheiser and Tony Reali; Reali was usually referred to by his last name instead.

 - Orphaned Punchline: A running gag used for a while in 2010 and infrequently thereafter.
 When the show comes back from its final commercial break for the "Happy Time" segment, it comes back to Kornheiser in the midst of an odd or innuendous story to Wilbon, "unaware" that they're live until Reali yells from off-camera that they're on.

 - Perfectly Cromulent Word: What's the Word is bound to have these.